VioletLi/getprime/experiment/readme.md

 # Experiment

 ## Expressiveness
-We list all our examples in Folder experiment, and all the view definitions are as follows.
+We list all our examples in Folder expressiveness, and all the view definitions are as follows.

 ### Folder case-study
 #### all_items.dbpl